-Independent

-Nationality: American

-Joined the board in 2016.
+Independent Born in 1959 Nationality: American Joined the board in 2016.
 Member of the Audit, Nomination and Remuneration Committees.

-• Master's degree in Business Administration and Finance from University of North Carolina at Greensboro

-- Significant experience in business analysis - Financial management and reporting expertise - Considerable insight into the US tobacco industry
+- Master's degree in Business Administration and Finance, University of North Carolina at Greensboro Competencies: - Significant experience in business analysis - Financial management and reporting expertise - Considerable insight into the US tobacco industry